buildtesters/buildtest/docs/builder.rst

 A buildspec file may contain one or more test sections specified via ``buildspec`` field.
-Each test is validated by a sub-schema specified by ``type`` field. buildtest will validate the buildspec with global schema first followed by sub-schema by using the ``version`` field to look up the schema version for sub-schema. buildtest will look up the schema from its schema library and validate the test section ``hello_world`` with schema ``script-v1.0.schema.json``.
+Each test is validated by a sub-schema specified by ``type`` field. buildtest will validate the buildspec with global schema first and one of the subschemas used to validate the test instance specified by `type` field. buildtest will seek the schema from its schema library and validate the test section ``hello_world`` with schema ``script.schema.json``.

 .. image:: _static/ParserSchemaValidationDiagram.png